 Her Daycare is about 1.5 km one way from home, and we prefer to walk down there.
 It is really a good physical exercise.
 We burn calories and it is cold, so this is a plus too.
 It keeps us moving and I love to walk too.
 NICE!
 Isn’t it?

-Everyone is ready for a fresh start to the new year, and so do I. I I have set new goals, I will have new challenges, and most importantly I have tons of new recipes that I cannot wait to try out in 2015.
+Everyone is ready for a fresh start to the new year, and so do I. I I have set new goals, I will have new challenges, and most importantly I have tons of new recipes that I cannot wait to try out in this new year.
 I have reached my last year goals, and I believe I would do the same this YEAR! 🙂

 I always try to cook something new—something with a slight difference that I made previously.
 And why is so?
 Because I believe LIFE is too short it eat exact same food for years & years. 😉 I love to eat anything which is vegetarian.
 But I love to cook all kinds of chicken recipes, and they are just awesome as per my dear husband’s reaction to my chicken tikka curry! 🙂